emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/06-logging-in-implementation.md

 Once logged in, that `WalletConnection` object will be tied to the logged-in user, and they'll use that key to sign transactions and interact with the contract.

-:::info Transactions that redirect to Axion Wallet
+:::info Transactions that redirect to Fermi Wallet
 In our improved crossword puzzle, the function-call access key for the logged-in user will be signing a transaction to submit their solution.

-You may notice, however, that sometimes you'll be redirected to Axion Wallet, and other times you aren't.
+You may notice, however, that sometimes you'll be redirected to Fermi Wallet, and other times you aren't.

-This goes back to an earlier rule we mentioned: function-call access keys cannot send Axion.
+This goes back to an earlier rule we mentioned: function-call access keys cannot send Fermi.
 They cannot perform the `Transfer` Action.

-If a function call requires even 1 yoctoNEAR, Axion Wallet (or any other wallet containing a full-access key) is required to sign the transaction.
+If a function call requires even 1 yoctoNEAR, Fermi Wallet (or any other wallet containing a full-access key) is required to sign the transaction.
 :::

 ## Call the contract function from JavaScript